seanthegeek/powertools/EMET/README.md

 ### Remote installation

 1. Place `Deploy-EMET.ps1`, `EMET Setup.msi`, and `NDP462-KB3151800-x86-x64-AllOS-ENU.exe` in a new directory named `EMET`.
-2. ZIP up the directory, then place it in a client-accessaible
+2. ZIP up the directory, then place it in an accessible network share
+3. Update `$RemoteArchivePath` to match the path to the EMET ZIP archive
+3. Adjust the .\Deploy-EMET.ps1 commands as needed
+4. Run
+    PowerShell -ExecutionPolicy Bypass -File  .\Remote-Deploy-EMET.ps1

 Configuration
 -------------